jeffotoni/quick/example/middleware/README.md

 - Customizable log patterns and additional fields.

 ---
+## 🚦 Rate Limiter

+The Rate Limiter is a middleware for the Quick framework that controls the number of requests allowed in a given time period.
+It helps prevent API abuse and improves system stability by preventing server overload.

+---

 ## 📏 Maxbody (Request Size Limiter)
 Restricts the maximum request body size to prevent clients from sending excessively large payloads.